 There’s plenty of VR games that get you working out, but it doesn’t get more bad-ass than dual-wielding lightsabers as you slash to the beat in the best VR rhythm game.

 When you’re in the zone, slicing up oncoming blocks or dodging obstacles in every direction to high-tempo EDM, it feels so great that you won’t care if it makes you look silly or that you’ll be sweating buckets in a matter of minutes.

 Whether you’re playing Beat Saber as a way to keep fit, challenging yourself with a range of modifiers, or even adding your own tracks (via PC) to the already growing library (which include Green Day, Linkin Park, BTS, and Panic!
 At The Disco), there’s no better VR game to get you moving.

 5. Blood And Truth

 The closest you might get to a VR Uncharted, Blood And Truth was the first feature-length PSVR exclusive that combined a smorgasbord of playful mechanics within touching distance with a fun rollicking London-set caper inspired by both Guy Ritchie and Bond flicks.

-While it gets around a lot of locomotion issues simply by having you look to different points to move to, you’re also more than just disembodied hands thanks to how weapons and ammo are mapped around your body.
+While it gets around a lot of locomotion issues simply by having you look at different points to move to, you’re also more than just disembodied hands thanks to how weapons and ammo are mapped around your body.